EvolEcolGroup/pastclim/cran-comments.md

 Pastclim works on r-oldrel-windows-x86-64, as well as on all other release and devel versions.

-There were notes on a r-devel, which picked up a man page where a parameters was named incorrectly.
+There were notes on a r-devel, which picked up a man page where a parameter was named incorrectly.
 That has been fixed in the current version.